stanlysamuel/SpanningBroadcastTLA/README.md

 2. Computing a message in process `p` which consists of two parts, defined in `Compute(p)`:
     1. Transfer message from input buffer of `p` to the output buffer of `p` for each child.
     2. Mark process as terminated.

+## Comments
+1. Replaced Tuples with Records for ease of readability
+2. [Possible TLC bug?]
+The `SBSoundness` property must hold but TLC reports that it is violated.
+The property states that eventually every process will terminate which does hold in the every run of the model.
+However, while checking the property, TLC does not check the entire run, assumes that the run would stutter after an invalid state, and reports a violation.